gplsi/lm-evaluation-harness/DOCKER.md

   --env USER_ID="${USER_ID}" \
   --env GROUP_ID="${GROUP_ID}" \
   --env INSTRUCT_EVALUATION="${INSTRUCT_EVALUATION}" \
+  --env EVALUATION_FOLDER=/home/user/app/evaluaciones \
+  --env EVALUATION_FOLDER_GOLD=/home/user/app/evaluaciones_gold \
-  --volume <<results_path_in_your_machine>>:/app/results \
+  --volume $MODELS_FOLDER:/models \
-  --volume <<reports_path_in_your_machine>>:/app/reports \
+  --volume $EVALUATION_FOLDER:/home/user/app/evaluaciones \
-  --volume <<models_path_in_your_machine>>:/models \
+  --volume $EVALUATION_FOLDER_GOLD:/home/user/app/evaluaciones_gold \
-  --volume <<logs_path_in_your_machine>>:/outputLogs \
+  --volume ./outputLogs:/home/user/app/outputLogs/ \
   --name gplsi_lm-evaluation-harness \
   lm-evaluation-harness
 ```

 ## Volumes results and reports configuration.

-Depending in the type of evaluation that you will perform we recommend to follow this structure in order to map the folder that you are going to save the results.
+Depending in the type of evaluation that you will perform we recommend to store the results in the same root directory where the models are stored.

-- **Instruction models**:
-  *   /home/gplsi/GPLSI/ALIA/modelos/Instruction/reports
-  *   /home/gplsi/GPLSI/ALIA/modelos/Instruction/results
-- **Continual models**:
-  *   /home/gplsi/GPLSI/ALIA/modelos/Continual/reports
-  *   /home/gplsi/GPLSI/ALIA/modelos/Continual/results

-> ⚠️ Depending on the host machine of the code, the *path* will change.
-Checkout the existance of the volume before running it.

-By setting up this folder structure all our evaluations will be saved at the same directory and the reports generated will look into previous evalution in order to generate the report.
+Example:
+* The `$MODEL_PATH` is defined in the path `/home/modelos/hf_models/`.
+* The `$EVALUATION_FOLDER` should be defined in `/home/modelos/evaluaciones/`.

+> ⚠️ Before launching the code in cue, you must check the paths in the .env because depending on the machine it could change.

 ## How it works
 This container runs a series of tasks corresponding to the spanish bench defined in ['./launch_scripts/execAllScripts.sh]'.
-The results of the current evaluation are stored in a mounted foulder in the root folder named `./results`.
+The results of the current evaluation are stored in a mounted folders defined in the **enviorment variable** `$EVALUATION_FOLDER` and `$EVALUATION_FOLDER_GOLD`.

-In addition, there is a mounted folder named `./outputLogs` where the logs of the different evaluation processes will be stored.
+In addition, there is a mounted folder named `./outputLogs` at the level of the repository where the logs of the different evaluation processes will be stored.

 In order to modify the tasks that you want to evaluate the models on, you can modify the [./launch_scripts/execAllScripts.sh](./launch_scripts/execAllScripts.sh) which is used as **entrypoint** of the docker container.

-After the end of the evaluation a XLSX with the results cleaned will be stored at `./reports` folder, this CSV is generated using [./launch_scripts/format_results.py] that processes all the evaluation results that are stored in  `./results` folder.
+After the end of the evaluation a XLSX with the results cleaned will be stored at `$EVALUATION_FOLDER/reports` folder, this CSV is generated using [./launch_scripts/format_results.py] that processes all the evaluation results that are stored in  `$EVALUATION_FOLDER/results` folder.

 >> In case that you want to execute specific tasks we recommend to create a new *script* in [./launch_scripts](./launch_scripts/) directory and modify [./entrypoint.sh](./entrypoint.sh) to call the custom script instead of [./launch_scripts/execAllScripts.sh](./launch_scripts/execAllScripts.sh).